 State Comptroller DiNapoli Releases School District Audits

-New York State Comptroller Thomas P. DiNapoli today announced the following school district audits were issued.
+New York State Comptroller Thomas P. DiNapoli today announced the following school district audits have been issued.

-New York State Comptroller Thomas P. DiNapoli today announced the following school district audits were issued.
+New York State Comptroller Thomas P. DiNapoli today announced the following school district audits have been issued.

 New York State Comptroller Thomas P. DiNapoli today announced the following local government audits were issued.